THE POLICY EDGE

-DRDO Newsletter Dec 2025: Strengthening Indigenous Naval Defense and Successful Trials of Man-Portable AUVs
+DRDO Newsletter Dec 2025: Strengthening Indigenous Naval Defence and Successful Trials of Man-Portable AUVs

 The Defence Research and Development Organisation (DRDO) has achieved a significant milestone in naval mine warfare with the successful field trials of indigenously developed Man-Portable Autonomous Underwater Vehicles (AUVs).
 Developed as a technology demonstrator by the Naval Science & Technological Laboratory (NSTL), these AUVs are designed for the detection, classification, and neutralization of sea mines in a Mine Countermeasure (MCM) mission.